yuanchaiyc/Ling471/questions.md

 **We need to know exactly what you are doing** (not just conceptually, but technically: in what environment you are working (terminal or IDE, etc.), which operating system you are using, **which exact action you are performing** (e.g. which exact command you are typing), and **what exact behavior you are observing** (e.g. a complete and specific error message), in order to be able to help.

 _It doesn't work_ is frustrating but it is **uninformative**!

+Finally, remember that **others will benefit from you posting the question!**

 [Home](index.md)